 This is a big one!
-The reason why I would like to highlight it is because it doesn’t matter how many years of experience a designer might have, there is always that one time they will forget to convert fonts to outlines.
+The reason why I would like to highlight it is that it doesn’t matter how many years of experience a designer might have, there is always that one time they will forget to convert fonts to outlines.

 Make sure you use the right file Type

 Again these depend on the printing technique.
-If you’re not sure of which file type to use then go for a high quality PDF.
+If you’re not sure of which file type to use then go for a high-quality PDF.
 They’re safe.

 Order samples if necessary

 Sometimes it is just better to see and touch the products with your own hands.
-The better the quality of a garment then the better the final job will turnout, although keep in mind that if the artwork is poorly prepared then there is no T-shirt that can save it.
+The better the quality of a garment then the better the final job will turn out, although keep in mind that if the artwork is poorly prepared then there is no T-shirt that can save it.
 Most printing agencies will ship samples when requested (we sure do).
 Don’t be afraid to ask your account manager.